-A number of limitations of this study are acknowledged.
-First, the reported analyses are confined to three neurological conditions, namely, MND, MS, and PD.
+A number of limitations from the current study are acknowledged.
+Firstly, the reported analyses are confined to three neurological conditions, MND, MS and PD.
 Further assessment and validation in alternative disease groups is required to facilitate wider use of the new measure.
 Additionally, current analyses are confined to traditional psychometric techniques.
-Further investigation into the operating characteristics of the Ox-PAQ using modern techniques such as Rasch analysis^{47-49} may be beneficial in due course.
-Finally, it is recognized that the method of recruitment for the study was self-selecting in nature, and the sample may not therefore be fully representative of the disease groups that participated.
+Further investigation into the operating characteristics of the Ox-PAQ using modern tecniques such as Rasch analysis47-49 may be beneficial in due course.
+Finally, it is recognised that the method of recruitment for the study was self-selecting in nature, and the sample may not therefore be fully representative of the disease groups that participated.